 Along with another teacher, she rewrote the math curriculum and updated the current course materials and supplemented them with technology, Websites, instructional activities and resources.
 Her optimistic personality and kind demeanor make her extremely deserving of this award!

 Being a paraprofessional is not just a job for Marguerite Dimitriou, it is her passion.
 She started part-time at ECLC in November 2014 and worked as a one-to-one with the same student for three years.
 During that time, he went from not speaking more than single words to using complete sentences and became much more independent.
 In 2018, she went full-time and works with the school’s youngest students, ages 5-9.
 Dimitriou takes the best practices from every teacher she works with and adds it to her growing repertoire of skills.
 She wants to make a positive impact on our students every day and always get the best out of them!

-Seeing each other through a fresh lens, these students have gained a deeper and mutual understanding of each other.
-For the public school students especially, it has shown them that students with disabilities may have differences, but their needs are identical to that of anyone else: to be shown kindness, respect, and absolute acceptance.
+The public school students have learned that students with disabilities may have differences, but their needs are identical to that of anyone else: to be shown kindness, respect, and absolute acceptance.